Tile is introducing a new tracker that makes finding lost items easier than ever

 Last year, Apple opened up access to its U1 chip, which enables UWB on the iPhone.
 It makes the iPhone spatially aware, both of its own place in space, and that of any other UWB devices.
 For example, the new point-to-send improvement to AirDrop is one of the things the U1 chip enables.

 The competition for UWB trackers will be hard-fought.
-Apple is working on its own AirTags, while Samsung has the Galaxy SmartTag in certification right now with the NCC.
-Tile does have the advantage of being the market leader for lost-item trackers, but it hasn’t had to compete against such huge names as of yet.
+Apple is working on its own AirTags, while Samsung has the Galaxy SmartTags.
+Tile has the advantage of being the market leader for lost-item trackers, but it hasn’t had to compete against such huge names.

 - Apple’s long-awaited AirTags should be coming this year